More than 120 million Americans are missing at least one adult tooth.

-If you’re one of them and considering your replacement tooth options, talk to the team of expert oral and maxillofacial surgeons at Fairfield Oral Surgery and Implantology, in Fairfield, California, about dental implants.
-Dental implants are a durable, natural-looking tooth replacement option.
-Call the practice or make an appointment online today.
+If you’re one of them and considering your replacement teeth options, talk to the team of expert oral and maxillofacial surgeons at Fairfield Oral Surgery and Implantology, in Fairfield, California, about implant dentistry.

 WHAT ARE DENTAL IMPLANTS?

 Not only does it support the visible portion of your “tooth,” but it also stimulates healthy bone development in your jaw.

 WHAT ARE THE BENEFITS OF DENTAL IMPLANTS?

-If you would like to enjoy the benefits that dental implants can bring then call the Fairfield Oral Surgery office or book an appointment online.
+If you would like to enjoy the benefits that dental implants can bring, then call the Fairfield Oral Surgery office or book an appointment online.

 WHAT’S THE PROCESS FOR GETTING DENTAL IMPLANTS?

 During your initial consultation, your oral surgeon examines your teeth and jaw and takes dental X-rays and bone scans.
 They need to see that your jaw is strong enough to support an implant.

-While the implantation surgery is relatively quick, you wait several months to allow the post to bond with your jawbone in a process called osseointegration.
+While the implantation surgery is relatively quick, you have to wait several months to allow the post to bond with your jawbone in a process called osseointegration.

-During the next step, your surgeon attaches the abutments and takes images and impressions of your surrounding teeth and the abutment.
+During the next step, your surgeon attaches the abutment and takes images and impressions of your surrounding teeth and the abutment.
 Those details are used to custom-make a crown to fit in with your remaining natural teeth.